resolutionlife/terraform-provider-looker/docs/resources/model_set.md

 page_title: "looker_model_set Resource - terraform-provider-looker"
 subcategory: ""
 description: |-
-  This resource creates a model set given a list Looker models.
+  This resource creates a model set given a list of Looker models.
 ---

 # looker_model_set (Resource)

-This resource creates a model set given a list Looker models.
+This resource creates a model set given a list of Looker models.

 ## Example Usage